 Galveston Travel Guide

-A barrier island off the Texas Gulf coast, the city of Galveston is has become one of America's top cruise and tourist destinations.
-Offering miles of beautiful beaches, superb restaurants and seafood, art galleries, antique stores, lively entertainment, a fantastic portfolio of Victorian architecture, there is possibly no better place to step ashore.
+A barrier island off the Texas Gulf coast, the city of Galveston has become one of America's top cruise and tourist destinations.
+Offering miles of beautiful beaches, superb restaurants and seafood, art galleries, antique stores, lively entertainment, and fantastic Victorian architecture.
+There is possibly no better place to step ashore.

 The city's annual events are definitely worth making time for.
-The annual Mardi Gras, the famed Jazz and Blues Festival, a beach festival, bike rally, and Victorian-styled Christmas festival all take place on the Strand, Galveston's hub of entertainment.
-Even getting around Galveston is fun, whether it be on a horse-drawn carriage, aboard the 'Treasure Isle Tour Train', or a paddlewheel steamer.
+The annual Mardi Gras, the famed jazz and blues festival, a beach festival, bike rally, and Victorian-styled Christmas festival all take place on the Strand, Galveston's hub of entertainment.
+Even getting around Galveston is fun, whether it be on a horse-drawn carriage or a paddlewheel steamer.

 Become our Galveston Travel Expert